December 6, 2016

 clc16-02

-• “Offline and online in training”
+• “Offline and Online in Training”

 • “Mr. Steinbeißer, the nightmare of every HR developer”

-• “Training done – and now?”
+• “Training over - and now?”

 What belongs to the smallest studio in the world?